 The Washington, D.C. architectural sculptor who completed the carving of the exquisite Lincoln Memorial exterior details such as the states, wreathes, festoons, and eagles.
 The memorial interior also features Bairstow’s handiwork in the lettering for the Gettysburg Address, the Second Inaugural Address, and the Royal Cortissoz inscription above the Lincoln statue.

 Evelyn Beatrice Longman

 Just like Abraham Lincoln himself, Longman was born poor in a log cabin.
 She was a protégé of Lincoln statue sculptor Daniel Chester French, but rose to become a skilled artist and sculptor in her own right.
 She completed all of the Lincoln Memorial interior decorative carvings surrounding the Gettysburg Address and the Second Inaugural Address.

 The six brothers worked with their father to create New York’s premier marble cutting workshop.
 Daniel Chester French engaged their services in 1918 to bring his Lincoln statue to fruition.
-In their New York studio, the brothers transformed 28 of white Georgia marble into intricately carved pieces that French himself perfected.
+In their New York studio, the brothers transformed 28 blocks of white Georgia marble into intricately carved pieces that French himself perfected.
 Their collective efforts turned out such superior results that the pieces fit together with nearly invisible seams.
 The brothers also carved the tripods flanking the exterior steps on the east side.

 The New York Herald Tribune art critic, author, lecturer, and columnist who drafted the wall inscription that appears above the Lincoln Statue.
 His words greet the millions of annual memorial visitors and remind them that, “In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever.”
 Several individuals sought to improve the wording of the inscription before the carving occurred, but no one could state the fact more succinctly or accurately.
 Cortissoz himself apparently regarded the inscription as his proudest accomplishment.